EmergeTools/emerge-android/gradle-plugin/README.md

   size {
     tag.set("release") // Optional, defaults to 'release'
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
   }

   performance {
     projectPath.set(":perf") // Required for performance testing
     tag.set("release") // Optional, defaults to 'release'
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
   }

   snapshots {
-    // Optional, snapshots use debug builds, we recommend using a separate tag. tag.set("snapshots")
     snapshotsStorageDirectory.set("/src/main/snapshots") // Storage of locally generated snapshots apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.

     // Experimental flag to generate snapshots for internal previews experimentalInternalSnapshotsEnabled.set("true")

+    // Optional, snapshots use debug builds, we recommend using a separate tag. tag.set("snapshots")
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
   }
 }
 ```